-Direct Radio Access LEO satellites either use established LPWA technology like Eutelsat ELO (Sigfox), Lacuna Space (LoRaWAN) and OQ Technology (NB-IoT) or proprietary and undisclosed technologies (Echostar Heilos Wire, Iridium, Kepler, Xingyun).
+Direct radio access satellites use or plan to use either variants of established Low Power Wide Area (LPWA) technologies like Sigfox (Eutelsat ELO), LoRaWAN (Lacuna Space) and 3GPP NB-IoT (OQ Technology) or proprietary and undisclosed technologies (e.g. from companies such as Echostar Helios Wire, eSAT Global, Iridium, Kepler and Xingyun, in alphabetical order).

-Satellite backhaul: Satellites can be used to backhaul the signals from isolated IIoT networks, connecting them with parent corporate networks or the internet.
+Satellite backhauls: Satellites can be used to backhaul the signals from isolated IIoT networks, connecting them with parent corporate networks or the internet.
 Usage scenarios may include stationary IIoT terrestrial networks at industrial sites, remote mines or offshore oil rigs.
 They may also include on-board IIoT networks on aircraft, ships and land vehicles.
 For small traffic, the backhaul may go through narrowband satellite systems like Iridium, Globalstar or Orbcomm.
-For higher traffic, broadband LEO satellite systems can be used, like GEO HTS (Inmarsat, SES, Eutelsat, Thuraya, etc.), MEO (O3b) and LEO (KLEO Connect, OneWeb, Starlink, Telesat LEO, Kuiper).
-Finally, dedicated IoT backhaul solutions are being developed (Kepler).
+For higher traffic, broadband satellite systems can be used, like GEO HTS (Eutelsat, Inmarsat, SES, Yahsat, etc., in alphabetical order), MEO (O3b) and LEO (KLEO Connect, Kuiper, OneWeb, Starlink, Telesat LEO, in alphabetical order).
+Finally, dedicated IIoT backhaul solutions are being developed (Kepler).

-The satellite terminals are placed on the ground, on buildings, masts or vehicles.
+The satellite terminals can act as terrestrial bridges between a local IIoT device or network and satellites, and are placed on the ground, on buildings, masts or vehicles.
 The terminals then use any terrestrial IIoT access technology to aggregate IIoT traffic.
-Another option is to place the terminal on a High-Altitude Platform Station (HAPS), providing a LPWA Radio Access to the IIoT devices in a large area below it.
+Another option is to place the terminal on a High-Altitude Platform Station (HAPS), providing a LPWA radio access to the IIoT devices in a large area below it.